Onewheel Lawsuit: Injuries, Deaths & Claims Against Future Motion (2026)

 Talk to a Lawyer Now

-If you’ve been injured or lost someone to a defective Onewheel device, contact us today.
+If you’ve been injured or lost someone to a defective Onewheel device, you are not alone—many Onewheel victims are seeking legal help and pursuing justice through ongoing lawsuits.
+Contact us today.
 Our team is ready to help you understand your options and take action if you choose to.
 Don’t wait.
 Your time to file may be limited, and early legal intervention can preserve the evidence you need.

 Want to learn more about the dangers of Onewheels, including the history of similar incidents?
 Continue reading below.
 You can also read our Onewheel Lawsuit FAQ section to get quick answers to your questions.